 Rich people buy assets first.
 Then, with the money that comes from them, they finance their luxuries.
 So when you see rich people having all the fancy luxuries, they buy that from the money that the asset produced for them.

-Rich people think very differently when it comes to money.
+So why is this?
+Well. rich people think very differently when it comes to money.
 Instead of saying “this is too expensive, I can’t afford it.”
-Rich people ask themselves “how can I afford it?”
+Rich people will ask themselves – “how can I afford it?”

-That’s fundamentally different from how most other people thing.
+That’s fundamentally different from how most other people think.
 In everyday life, others often complain about everything being too expensive.
 But, to simply say it’s too expensive is a poor person’s mentality.

 Most rich people dig even deeper.
 They ask themselves “how can I make this to make me money?”
 They invest their money strategically and get huge returns.

 So, if you want to be a rich person you have to manage your money as they do.
 That means, before you buy liabilities, you need to buy the asset first.